EveryMundo/mongo-aggregation-extension/README.md

 stages.add(ExtendedAggregation.lookup("authors", Map.of("authorId", "$authorId"), "author", authorPipeline));
 ```

-Finally, we created `ExtendedAggregation` class, following the `Aggregation` class approach, to expose builder methods for both `MatchExprOperation` and `LookupPipelineOperation`
+Finally, we created the `ExtendedAggregation` class, following the `Aggregation` class approach, to expose builder methods for both `MatchExprOperation` and `LookupPipelineOperation`.

 `ExtendedAggregation`
 ```java